How To Sell on Amazon Handmade

 Fulfilled by Amazon (FBA)

 If you sell via FBA, then Amazon takes care of product storage, packing, shipping charges and returns.
-You simply ship your products in bulk to Amazon’s distribution centers and then Amazon will take over distributing products to customers and handling returns.
+You simply ship your products in bulk to Amazon’s distribution centres and then Amazon will take over distributing products to customers and handling returns.

 The FBA fee is a flat fee that you pay on each product sold based on the product type and the size and weight of the product.